-Unrestricted net assets of The Willett Hospital in the amount of \$1,398,431 as of the date of amalgamation with The Brantford General Hospital on April 11, 2007 have been restricted by the Board of Directors specifically for Willett programs and projects.
-As at March 31, 2018 and 2017, the restricted net assets amounted to \$1,388,566.
+Unrestricted net assets of The Willett Hospital in the amount of \$1,398,431 as of the date of amalgamation with The Brantford General Hospital on April 11, 2007 had previously been restricted by the Board of Directors specifically for Willet programs and projects.
+During the year, the Board of Directors authorized a motion to transfer these funds from restricted to unrestricted net assets.
+As the System has fully amalgamated the operations of the Willet and Brantford General Hospital, including all operating and capital programs, the Board of Directors felt it was prudent to release this restriction.
+The release of this restriction has no impact on the amounts directly invested in either site or impacts any operating decisions of the individual site locations.